GIKICoder/DeepSeek-iOS/README.md

 **This project is for educational and exchange purposes only.
 Some image resources are used from the official DeepSeek app.
 I am not responsible for any other use.**

+#  Project Status & Future Plans ❌

+Due to some interesting new ideas that have emerged, I plan to fork this repository to a private repository and continue developing a complete app called DeepNote.

+Currently, this project has achieved some reasonably complete capabilities.
+If the development of DeepNote goes smoothly, I may not continue iterating on this public repository in the future.

+This repository will remain available as a reference for learning and educational purposes.

 ## Setup

 This project uses [Tuist](https://tuist.io/) for project generation.
 Follow these steps to get started: